abcd567a/mm2/README.md

 ## mm2
-### ModeSMixer2 installation script for RPi 2/3/4 and Raspbian Stretch/Buster
+### ModeSMixer2 installation script for RPi 2/3/4 and Raspbian Stretch/Buster, and Ubuntu 20.04
 </br>

 Copy-paste following command in SSH console and press Enter key.
 The script will install and configure modesmixer2. </br></br>